Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Value iteration is an amazingly simple algorithm, but it accomplishes something quite amazing: it efficiently computes the long-term cost of an optimal policy from every state by iteratively evaluating the one-step cost.
 If we know the optimal cost-to-go, then it's easy to extract the optimal policy, $a = \pi^*(s)$: \begin{equation} \pi^*(s_i) = \argmin_a \left[ \ell(s_i,a) + J^*\left( f(s_i,a) \right) \right]. \label{eq:policy_update} \end{equation} It's a simple algorithm, but playing with an example can help our intuition.

-Imagine a robot living in a grid (finite state) world.
-Wants to get
+Imagine a robot living in a grid (finite state) world

 You can run value iteration for the double integrator (using